 Update your status at least once a day.

-Fill in your profile and biography so that other people can know more about you.
+Fill in your profile and biography so that other people know more about you.

-Use your own picture as your avatar.
-If the picture that you use contains more than one person, make sure that people can tell which one is you.
+Use your own picture as your profile photo.
+If the picture you use contains more than one person, make sure that people can tell which one is you.

-Whenever you're referencing another Twitter user, use his name with an @ sign in the front so that the user can see you mentioned him and so that other users can see whom you're talking about.
+Whenever you're referencing another Twitter user, use his name with an @ sign in the front so that the user can see that you mentioned him and so that other users see who you're talking about.

 Use hashtags to give context to updates that may not make sense otherwise.

 Twitter etiquette isn't only about what you should do.
-Unfortunately, bad tweets and poor Twitter practices sometimes show up within microblogging communications.
-While you can't really go horribly wrong on Twitter, you'll make your life easier in the Twitterverse if you follow these guidelines:
+Unfortunately, bad Tweets and poor Twitter practices sometimes show up within microblogging communications.
+Although you can't really go horribly wrong on Twitter, you'll make your life easier in the Twitterverse if you follow these guidelines:

-When you first sign up and before you start regularly tweeting, don't follow hundreds of people.
-If you follow someone, he checks out your profile to see whether he might want to follow you back; if he sees that you've tweeted once or twice and you're following hundreds of people, he may think you're just a spam account.
+When you first sign up and before you start tweeting regularly, don't follow hundreds of people.
+If you follow someone, she checks out your profile to see whether she wants to follow you back; if she sees that you've tweeted once or twice and you're following hundreds of people, she may think you're just a spam account.